AdamYuzhenZhang/Bagelverse/README.md

   - Added a rig, hand tracking, passthrough, and cube interaction
   - Doing everything in the TestScene

-### Donut Portal ###
+### Bagel Portal ###

-Here is the donut portal (Will turn it into a prefab)
+Here is the bagel portal (Will turn it into a prefab)

-- Donut Portal (Contains a Rig Mirror that calculates and assigns the mirrored transform for the rig)
+- Bagel Portal (Contains a Rig Mirror that calculates and assigns the mirrored transform for the rig)
-  - Donut (The donut 3D model)
+  - Bagel (The bagel 3D model)
   - Mirrored Objects (Everything in the reflected world)
     - Rig and Scene